miraclx/stealer_study/RUNS.md

     ## Notes:

     Unlike `f1665684MyzFhC9suQL4`, 1h into the runtime, we got an upload from the server.
+This could suggest it's not an automated process - someone initiated the execution.

     They attemped to unarchive a `449` byte gzip-compressed tar archive to `/var/tmp` (saved as `a220fa9a18f85b2c2384`).